 Court: A meeting of all persons who are involved in a situation that needs a legal judgment or decision.
-This might be to determine if someone has committed a crime; to settle a disagreement; to reach a decision about how the law will be carried out in a particular situation or case.
-A court usually consist of a judge or judges, a jury, lawyers and the people who assist them.
+This might be to determine if someone has committed a crime, to settle a disagreement; to reach a decision about how the law will be carried out in a particular situation or case.
+A court usually consists of a judge or judges, a jury, lawyers and the people who assist them.

-Convention: Binding agreement between nation states to comply with an agreed action; used synonymously with treaty and Covenant.
+Convention: Binding agreement between nation states to comply with an agreed action; used synonymously with treaty and covenant.
 A convention and a covenant mean the same thing.
 They are both legally binding for governments that have ratified them.
 In that sense, covenants and conventions are stronger than declarations.

 Convention on the Rights of the Child (CRC): Adopted by the General Assembly November 20, 1989.
-Primary UN document recognizing civil, political, economic, social and cultural rights of children.
+The primary UN document recognizing civil, political, economic, social and cultural rights of children.
 It is the most ratified document of the UN, with the United States as the only member state to abstain.

-Culture: Art, music, literature (the valuable, creative written works of a society), ideas, scientific progress and other creations of a people or people in general.
+Culture: Art, music, literature, ideas, scientific progress and other creations of a people or people in general.

-Debate: An organized discussion of something in public; usually two people or two teams who each take an oppositive view about an idea and take turns discussing their opinions.
+Debate: An organized discussion of something in public; usually two people or two teams who each take an opposite view about an idea and take turns discussing their opinions.